Dor-sketch/Dor-sketch/README.md

 - **Assembler**: An Assembly Language Compiler written in C for Ubuntu 16.04.
   - Course: "System Programming Laboratory (20465)", The Open University of Israel, 2022a
   - Grade: `98`
-  - This project challenged me to delve deep into compiler design, understanding the nuances of translating assembly language to machine code.
+  - This project required a deep understanding of compiler design, emphasizing the intricacies of translating assembly language to machine code.
-  - Technologies: `C`, `Ubuntu 16.04`
+  - Technologies: `ANSI C`, `32-bit OS (Ubuntu 16.04)`
   - [Link to Repository](https://github.com/Dor-sketch/openu_course20465_project)

 - **Java Algorithms**: A collection of Java-based algorithms focusing on problems in computer science.
   - Course: "Introduction to Computer Science (20441)", The Open University of Israel, 2019b
   - Grade: `90`
   - Although most of my recent work is in C, C++, or Python, this project is a testament to my foundational skills in Java.
-  - Developed using the `BlueJ` IDE, which provided an immersive environment for understanding Java and `OOP` concepts.
+  - Developed using the `BlueJ` IDE, which provided an immersive environment for understanding Java and OOP concepts.
   - Technologies: `Java`
   - [Link to Repository](https://github.com/Dor-sketch/IntroToCS_mmn14)